Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 ### issues

-- JS Lint gives an error of unexpected 'let' on line 62, this issue has not been resolved
+- JS Lint gives an error of unexpected 'let' on line 62, this issue has not been resolved but the code is working

 ### Credits & acknowledgements